kdabug/rock-paper-scissors-lesson/README.md

 Fatal errors when looping?
 An infinite loop.
 A loop without a breaking point.
 This will freeze your computer by exceeding the call stack.
 Make sure every loop you create has a break point.

 So now let's apply this to our game!

-What are some steps that we might need to go through everytime we play a game of rock-rock-rock?
+What are some steps that we might need to go through _everytime_ we play a game of rock-rock-rock?

 ## Conditionals

 Now that we can play rock-rock-rock by looping over the instructions, how about we figure out who wins?
-Let's reintroduce our different game options: rock,paper, and scissors back again.
+Let's reintroduce our different game options: **rock, paper, and scissors**.

+When we play rock paper scissors, we will have a different combination of any two of our three options at any game.

 **Conditionals** mean that the computer should perform a different task based on which conditions are true.
 Most commonly, they take on an "if - then - else" form.
 These types of conditional statements _control the flow_ of the code.